devatengit/on-premises-mariadb-agent/README.md

 sudo docker-compose up
 ```

-This command starts all the docker containers.
+ &nbsp; This command starts all the docker containers.

 4. Once the docker image is running, go to your browser and hit the http://localhost:8081/ URL.
 Your Devaten dashboard will open.
 After opening the dashboard add your agent, add the application and database of your application and you are ready to use the application.